spacebanana420/tanuki/config-doc.md

 I personally recommend you download and use Wine-GE instead, as it has better audio resampling (SFX won't be muffled in-game) and it uses fshack by default, which prevents the game's resolution from affecting your desktop's.

-If you download a custom WINE build,assuming the path to your custom wine build is "/path/to/custom-wine/bin/wine", you can add to your config.txt:
+If you download a custom WINE build, assuming the path to your custom wine build is "/path/to/custom-wine/bin/wine", you can add to your config.txt:
 ```
 command=/path/to/custom-wine/bin/wine
 ```